ben31w/breakout/README.md

 I started this project in my high school computer science class.
 I was given a shell program with methods that enabled the user to move the paddle with their mouse and specified how the ball interacted with paddle.
-I coded all the other on-screen objects and their interactions with the ball
+I added all the other on-screen objects and the scoring system to make it a functional, entertaining game.